 ITS-in-a-box provides a consistent testing environment with fixed distance between the test tablet and test phone, in addition to consistent lighting without external light source.
 For test_auto_flash, a dark environment with lights turned off is needed to trigger the auto flash function on test phones.
 Figure 3 shows the lights in ITS-in-a-box being turned off and on by the Android 13 controller.

 Figure 1.
-Phone movement in test rig
+Phone movement in test rig for test_sensor_fusion

 Servo motor control